k-barton/komodor/README.md

 **Known issues:**

+* Komodo 9.2 provides its own R syntax highlighting which is not really compatible with this add-on.
+Code completion is not working properly.
+In the forthcoming version the language will be renamed to avoid this conflict.
 * Output from R is displayed in the command output pane only at the end of operation (and this is unlikely to change with the current way of communication with R)